Consent Game Posts

 How to Blorrble-Blobble illustrates how games can be more than mere entertainment as this fun game about learning to dance teaches young people about consent at the same time.

-Games are more than mere entertainment
+Games can be more than mere entertainment

 A lot of games try to tell a story using few words.
 Others, they may tell their story using way too many.